 There has been significant investment in the precinct in recent years - the \$45 million Bunnings development, expansion of the Castle Plaza Shopping Centre (\$40 million) and the \$8 million Edwardstown Oval redevelopment have prompted increased economic activity.
 As discussed in Section 3, the Edwardstown Precinct employs people in a wide range of industries such as Manufacturing, Retail Trade, and Construction.
-On a more detailed level, the Edwardstown Precinct predominantly employs in Food Retailing (393), Other Store-Based Retailing (345), and Construction Services (269).
+At the two-digit ANZSIC (Industry Subdivision), the Edwardstown Precinct predominantly employs in Food Retailing (393), Other Store-Based Retailing (345), and Construction Services (269).